HomeArticlesGuideRespiratory & Vital Signs Guide

 Step 5: Set Lung-Protective Tidal Volume Targets

-Tidal volume is the amount of air moved in a single normal breath, and in the context of mechanical ventilation, it's calculated not from a patient's actual body weight but from their predicted body weight (PBW) — an estimate derived from height and sex using the standard Devine formula, since lung size correlates with skeletal frame rather than fat mass.
+Tidal volume is the amount of air moved in a single normal breath.
+In the context of mechanical ventilation, it's calculated not from a patient's actual body weight but from their predicted body weight (PBW), an estimate derived from height and sex using the standard Devine formula, since lung size correlates with skeletal frame rather than fat mass.
 Using actual body weight in an overweight patient would suggest an inappropriately large tidal volume that risks overstretching lung tissue.

 Lung-protective ventilation strategies, developed from research on acute respiratory distress syndrome, generally target 6 to 8 mL of tidal volume per kilogram of predicted body weight, a substantially lower range than was standard practice decades ago, reflecting evidence that smaller tidal volumes reduce ventilator-associated lung injury.
-The actual ventilator setting for any real patient remains a clinical decision made by the treating team based on blood gas results, lung mechanics, and the specific underlying condition — this calculation provides the reference starting point, not the final setting.
+The actual ventilator setting for any real patient remains a clinical decision made by the treating team based on blood gas results, lung mechanics, and the specific underlying condition.
+This calculation gives the reference starting point, not the final setting.

 The Tidal Volume Calculator calculates predicted body weight from height and sex, then applies an adjustable mL-per-kg target to show the resulting tidal volume.